Infrastructure

 - Level 1 distribution pipelines for the supra-regional transport of gas in Austria

-The transmission grid
+The Transmission grid

-The Austrian transmission network only runs through the Market Area East and comprises approx. 2,000 km of high-pressure pipelines.
+The Austrian transmission network only runs through the Market area East and comprises approx. 2,000 km of high-pressure pipelines.
 The Trans Austria Gasleitung (TAG) and the West Austria Gasleitung (WAG) form the main axes in the Austrian transmission system.

 AGGM is responsible for coordinating network control as well as network and balancing energy management in the transmission network.

-The Austrian distribution network
+The Austrian Distribution network

-The Austrian distribution network covers all market areas (East, Tyrol and Vorarlberg) and has a total length of approx. 44,000 km.
+The Austrian Distribution network covers all market areas (East, Tyrol and Vorarlberg) and has a total length of approx. 44,000 km.

 Level 1 distribution pipelines are used for supra-regional gas transport and large-scale customer supply.
 Gas storage facilities are connected to the Level 1 distribution pipeline network.
 As the distribution area manager, AGGM is responsible for controlling the Level 1 distribution network.